 Mission and Vision

 The IMES Master of Science (M.S.) program originated from a National Science Foundation Research Traineeship (NRT) grant awarded to SF State from 2016 - 2022.
 Investigators at SF State used the NRT grant to establish a graduate training program called the Research Intensive Pedagogical Training of InterDisciplinary Estuarine Scientists (RIPTIDES) program along with the establishment of a new specialized interdisciplinary M.S. degree called the Interdisciplinary Marine & Estuarine Sciences (IMES) degree.
-The National Science Foundation-funded RIPTIDES program arrived at the end of the grant period in 2022, however what remains is the an innovative interdisciplinary M.S. program called IMES based the Estuary & Ocean Science (EOS) Center.
+The National Science Foundation-funded RIPTIDES program arrived at the end of the grant period in 2022, however what remains is the innovative M.S. in IMES program based at the Estuary & Ocean Science (EOS) Center.

 Our mission is to train IMES M.S. students in the interdisciplinary nature of problems related to global change, urbanized coastal areas and societal concerns, to conduct original scientific research, and to acquire professional skills (written and oral communication for diverse audiences, teamwork, project management, leadership) to prepare them for careers in environmental and marine sciences.
-We aim to create an inclusive and equitable program for a diverse student population that enhances successful program completion and decrease time to graduation.
-We also invite and welcome particiaption of faculty from across SF State who are interested in our interdsiciplinary research and education themes to join the program.
-We work with an external evaluator and an external group of advisors to assess the success of our program and make improvments as needed.
+We aim to create an inclusive and equitable program for a diverse student population that enhances successful program completion and decreases time to graduation.
+We also invite and welcome participation of faculty from across SF State who are interested in our interdisciplinary research and education themes to join the program.
+We work with an external evaluator and an external group of advisors to assess the success of our program and make improvements as needed.